Eric Crawshay1

 Admiral of the Fleet Sir Algernon Usborne Willis was born on 17 May 1889 at Hampstead, London, England.2 He was the son of Herbert Bourdillon Willis.3 He married Olive Christine Millar, daughter of Henry Edward Millar and Ada Margaret Prance, on 7 September 1916.1 He died on 12 April 1976 at age 86.1

-He lived at Hampstead, London, England.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.).1 He was educated at Eastbourne College, Eastbourne, Sussex, England.2 He was commissioned on 15 September 1905 with the rank of Midshipman, in the service of the Royal Navy.2 He gained the rank of Lieutenant on 15 November 1909.2 He fought in the First World War.2 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1915.1 He gained the rank of Commander on 30 June 1922.2 He gained the rank of Captain on 30 June 1929.2 He fought in the Second World War.2 He gained the rank of Rear-Admiral on 5 January 1940.4 He was invested as a Knight Commander, Order of the British Empire (K.B.E.) in 1943.1 He held the office of Second Sea Lord between 1944 and 1946.4 He gained the rank of Admiral on 16 October 1945.4 He gained the rank of Admiral of the Fleet on 20 March 1949.4
+He lived at Hampstead, London, England.1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.)1 He was educated at Eastbourne College, Eastbourne, Sussex, EnglandG.2 He was commissioned on 15 September 1905 with the rank of Midshipman, in the service of the Royal Navy.2 He gained the rank of Lieutenant on 15 November 1909.2 He fought in the First World War.2 He was awarded the Distinguished Service Order (D.S.O.) in 1915.1 He gained the rank of Commander on 30 June 1922.2 He gained the rank of Captain on 30 June 1929.2 He fought in the Second World War.2 He gained the rank of Rear-Admiral on 5 January 1940.4 He was appointed Knight Commander, Order of the British Empire (K.B.E.) in 1943.1 He held the office of Second Sea Lord between 1944 and 1946.4 He gained the rank of Admiral on 16 October 1945.4 He gained the rank of Admiral of the Fleet on 20 March 1949.4

 Children of Admiral of the Fleet Sir Algernon Usborne Willis and Olive Christine Millar